Saturday, April 18, 9:00 AM – 4:30 PM

 Mike Ball has spent his entire adult life writing for a living, with work ranging from his Erma Bombeck Award-winning column, What I've Learned So Far..., to a eulogy for a dog.
 Mike has three books of his own in print, plus a new novel, Olympus Indiana, scheduled for publication in March 2015.
 His third book, Banjos, Boats & Butt Dialing, made it to No. 1 in humor on Amazon in July 2013.
 Mike has ghostwriting or editorial credentials on at least eight other books, is a member of the National Society for Newspaper Columnists, leads several ongoing discussion groups and workshops for adult and teen writers and has shown himself to be a true master of the writer's craft.

-Robin Barnett is a senior publicist at Revell, a division of Baker Publishing, where she works with top authors to create strategic media relations plans.
+Robin Barnett is the Director of Public Relations for trade books at Zondervan, a division of HarperChristian.
+She works with top authors including Lee Strobel, Mark Batterson, Shauna Niequist and Craig Groeschel to create strategic media relations plans.
 She's worked with top media outlets including TODAY, Fox & Friends, Better Homes & Gardens, The Washington Post and many more.
-She earned a BA in journalism and history from Baylor University and an MBA from Cornerstone University.
+She has a B.A. in Journalism and History from Baylor University and an MBA from Cornerstone University.
 She loves connecting authors with new readers, and nothing makes her happier than a well-placed media hit that expands an author's platform.
 Robin lives in Grand Rapids, and she and her husband are expecting their first little peanut in August.

 An award-winning preacher and Bible teacher, Zachary Bartels serves as pastor of Judson Baptist Church in Lansing, where he lives with his wife Erin and their son.
 He holds degrees from Cornerstone University and Grand Rapids Theological Seminary.
 Zachary enjoys film, fine cigars, stimulating conversation, gourmet coffee, reading, writing and cycling.
 His debut novel, Playing Saint, has been called an "intrigue-filled thriller" (Library Journal) and "a page-turner from the very beginning . . . gripping and realistic" (RT Book Reviews).
 His next book, The Last Con (HarperCollins Christian Fiction), will be released in the summer.